snat-s/m/classify_metadata/README.md

 ### Idea 3

 But guess what?
 You don't actually need deep learning to generate embeddings.
-You can just split the text into smaller parts and count the occurrences of it, TFIDF is almost that with a fancier formula.
+You can just split the text into smaller parts and count the occurrences of it.
+There is a this thing called TFIDF that is almost that but it has a fancier formula.
 So I decided to go full on out and just go back to the basics of NLP.
 To my surprise, the resulting models where not complete garbage!

-They were actually capable of predicting something that wasn't ass bad as I was
+They were actually capable of predicting something that wasn't as bad as I was
 expecting:

 ```